adampolczynski/easy-busboy/README.md

 then take a look at folders mentioned above and `package.json` scripts:

 - `pnpm run examples:servers:install` (this one installs deps for servers examples),
-- `pnpm run examples:servers:express4:start {PORT}` (run Express 4 server) (you can replace express4 here with express5 or koa), note PORT is optional and by default equals 3000,
+- `pnpm run examples:servers:express4:start {PORT}` (run Express 4 server) (you can replace express4 here with express5), note PORT is optional and by default equals 3000,
 - `pnpm run examples:servers:clean` (this one removes deps for servers examples),

 Finally when server is listening either launch some example client (look at `package.json` scripts) providing correct {PORT} as an argument (the same way as with server script) or launch `Postman` [Postman](https://www.postman.com/) and play with requests to `localhost:{PORT}/upload-file` !